opendaylight/docs/docs/release-process/milestone-readouts/m0/alto.rst

 4. Project Labels: ALTO, network abstraction, network optimization

-5. Project PTL:

-   - Kai Gao, gaok12 at mails.tsinghua.edu.cn, emiapwil
+5. Project PTL: Kai Gao, gaok12@mails.tsinghua.edu.cn, emiapwil
-   - Jensen Zhang, jingxuan.n.zhang at gmail.com, jensenzhang (Project Contact)

 6. Do you confirm that the list of Project Committers is updated and accurate?
 Yes